ss271189/Java9/README.md

 	- Varargs came as part of Java 1.5 enhancement
 	- Varargs with generic parameter gives Heap Pollution problem (Class Cast Exception)
 	- Complier gives warning to avoid Heap Pollution Problem
-	- To remove warning @SafeVarargs came as part of Java 1.7 enchancement but only for static and final instance methods.
+	- To remove warning @SafeVarargs came as part of Java 1.7 enhancement but only for static and final instance methods.
-    - As part of Java 1.9 enchancement now @SafeVarargs can be annotated over private instance methods aswell.
+    - As part of Java 1.9 enhancement now @SafeVarargs can be annotated over private instance methods as-well.
+	- Non Final instance method can't be annotated with @SafeVarargs because they can be over ridden by child class and That override might not be safe.